danh21/STM32_Projects/README.md

     - STM32CubeIDE

 # Projects
-    - Led_HAL: blink led by periodically
+    - Led_HAL: use button to toggle led by polling technique